kallaway/100-days-of-code/r1-log.md

 ### R1D43
 Learned some #reactjs through #freeCodeCamp challenges, made a simple counter app.
 Can't wait for the project section. #webdevelopment became a hobby.
 In the evening, training a recurrent #neuralnetwork for weather forecasting.
 More job-related stuff.

+### R1D44
+Working on plotting of recurrent #neuralnetwork model on weather forecasting.
+This will be another great addition to my #DataScience  portfolio.